 The Olympic gold was brought over to me for me to hold up close; an opportunity not afforded to everyone!

 Speaking with mechanical technologist Renato Romozzi, he preferred the shape of the Paralympic medals and definitely favoured the bronze for its colour.

 I would like to sincerely thank the Mint for making this once-in-a-lifetime opportunity extra memorable for my husband and myself.
 I appreciate the extra time you took with us so that we could experience these awesome medals up close.
-Thank you.If you enjoyed this post, consider buying me a cafe mocha.
+Thank you.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.